Bergelson Lab members

 Jasenia finished her PhdD in Neuroscience from the University of Wisconsin-Madison.
 She is interested in how infants use social and linguistic cues available on the face to support their learning.
 Jasenia is an aspiring plant mom and DIY-enthusiast.

-Zhenya Kalenkovich, Lab Technician
+Kien Nguyen, Lab Technician

 Graduate students

-Kristen Gilyard, G2
+Kristen Gilyard, G4

 Kristen is currently completing a Ph.D. at Harvard, where she also graduated from Harvard University with an A.B. in Neuroscience and Mathematics.
 Kristen wants to acquire more knowledge about how infants learn specifically how infants create semantic representations.
 Kristen also enjoys reading, knitting, and bird-watching.

-Genia Lukin, G2
+Genia Lukin, G4

 Genia studied psycholinguistics at Tel Aviv University and theoretical Linguistics at Boston University.
 She is interested in how sensory impairments impact language-learning, and how babies compensate for them.
 In her spare time, she tries to read all the books, sings classical choir, and has very strong opinions about Mediterranean cuisine.